sg-developer-portal/doc-portal-publisher-guide/get-started.md

 In this step, you provide details regarding how you want your documentation to be categorised and displayed.
 Some example options are, the display name, description, git branch, visibility option (Public/Private) and more.
 1. How you want your Doc to be named and described
 2. Choose whether your Doc can be viewed by anyone (Public), or only for logged-in users who has a TechPass account (Private).
-Also specify if your Doc is a Markdown or OAS type.
+Also specify if your Doc is a Markdown or OpenAPI type.
 3. Additional settings if Markdown type is selected.
 Refer to <a href="/#/docsify?id=manual-configuration" target="_blank">Docsify configuration</a>
 4. Select a branch of your GitHub repository to publish from.
 5. Additional access control settings for Private Documentation.
 Refer to <a href="/#/collaboration/teams-and-permissions?id=configuring-permissions-for-readers" target="_blank">Configuring permissions for readers</a>